ToniWilliams1/CitySpaces/README.md

 [NYC Service - Volunteer Opportunities Database](https://data.cityofnewyork.us/Social-Services/NYC-Service-Volunteer-Opportunities-Database/btdp-kset)

 ## Core Features
- Users will log in to the app where they can filter through 600+ volumnteer opportunities across categories such as health, education, and environment. <br>
+ Users will log in to the app where they can filter through 600+ volunteer opportunities across categories such as health, education, and environment. <br>

 Users can save the events they plan to attend, and mark the ones they've attended as "complete". <br>